salesforcecli/plugin-env/messages/open.md

 Can't find application named %s.

-# deprecationMessage

-This command will be deprecated in a future release.

-# deprecatedInFavorOf
+# warning.orgsNoLongerSupported

-<%= config.bin %> org open
+This command only opens a function's environment.
+Use "%s org open" to open an org.